davervw/ts-emu-c64/README.md

 THIS EMULATOR WILL ***NOT*** RUN GAMES.

+The Commodore 64 ROMs are included for educational purposes and not licensed whatsoever.

 To compile the code, you need node.js/npm, and typescript installed.
 My development environment is using Visual Code, you can use something else.
 Typescript is used to transpile into JavaScript.
 The implementation uses a canvas in html, and a web worker for running the 6502 in the background.
 Normally web browsers won't load a web worker as is from the local file system, so using a web server is recommended to serve up the pages from port 80, or whatever you like (left as an exercise to the programmer).
 A release version is not provided at this time, just source.

 The release requires index.html, the *.js files, and FireFox is the recommended browser as it gives the best keyboard emulation.
 Ctrl or ALT is the Commodore key, Tab is the Control key.
 See [c64-kbd.ts](https://github.com/davervw/ts-emu-c64/blob/master/c64-kbd.ts) for full keyboard table diagrams.
 Hint: ESC is Stop.